 One of my favorite Indian dishes combines two vegetables I love: potatoes and cauliflower.
 Here in this Northern Indian dish called Aloo Gobi, they are cooked in fragrant, aromatic spices to make an amazing and delicious dish.

-Saute 4 cloves of minced garlic, 2 tsp. grated ginger, 1-2 chopped green chiles (depending how hot you like it), and 1 small, diced onion in 1 tbs. coconut oil in a deep saute pan with a lid over medium-high heat.
+Saute 4 cloves of minced garlic, 2 tsp. grated ginger, 1-2 chopped green chiles (depending on how hot you like it), and 1 small, diced onion in 1 tbs. coconut oil in a deep saute pan with a lid over medium-high heat.
 Stir and cook for 2 minutes.
 Add 2 large peeled and cubed potatoes and toss to coat in the aromatics.
 Cook for 5 minutes, stirring occasionally.
 Add 1 head of cauliflower that has been stemmed, cored and broken into florets.
-Mix in 1 tsp. ground cumin, 1 tsp. ground coriander, 1 tsp. curry powder, ½ tsp. chile powder, and ½ tsp. turmeric.
+Mix in 1 tsp. ground cumin, 1 tsp. ground coriander, 1 tsp. curry powder, ½ tsp. chili powder, and ½ tsp. turmeric.
 Cover the pan and cook for ten minutes.
 Mix in ½ tsp. kosher salt and ½ cup frozen green peas.
 Add ¼ cup water, cover the pan and allow the vegetables to steam until tender.
 They should still have some bite and not be falling apart.
 Taste for spice adjustments.
 Garnish with 2 tbs. fresh chopped cilantro or parsley.
 Serve warm.

 Other Indian dishes starring cauliflower you may like to try are Methi Gobi Indian Style Cauliflower with Ginger and Fenugreek and this version of Aloo Gobi- Curried Potatoes and Cauliflower with Green Peas.